 With properly setup equipment, your airless wheel blaster will be the optimal method of cleaning and preparing your surfaces for paint.

-BlastOne carries all the parts, accessories, and media needed to keep you blasting.
+BlastOne carries all the parts, accessories, and media needed to keep your wheel blasting and shot peening equipment running.
 We also provide rental equipment, consulting, and custom engineering.

 HOW WHEEL BLASTING WORKS